Why are brand names important?

-- The names cannot be previously registered trademarks.
+- Previously registered brand names cannot be used.

-For about 15 years we have performed analyses that asses the compatibility of brand names with Turkish and Turkish culture.
+For about 15 years, we have performed analyses that asses the compatibility of brand names with Turkish language and Turkish culture.
 Our brand name analysts are linguists whose native language is Turkish.
-They are highly skilled linguistically both in the source language and Turkish.
-Our analysts are not only native speakers of the target language, but are also specially trained in this field.
-They hold at least a master's degree.
-They are experienced in marketing, and they know brand names and significance of brand name analysis in detail.
+They are highly skilled linguistically, both in the source language and in Turkish.
+They are not only highly skilled linguistically, both in the source language and in Turkish, but are also specially trained in this field.
+They hold at least a bachelor’s degree in language fields.
+They are experienced in marketing and have detailed knowledge about brand names and the significance of brand name analysis.

-We research and assess the compatibility of your brand or product names and their effects in the cultures of other countries.
-Each syllable of candidate names is scrutinized for their positive and negative connotations.
-We prepare a detailed and confidential report as a result of these analyses.
-In this report we include issues such as evoked positive and negative factors, cultural associations, an exact translation of the brand name and the ease or difficulty of its pronunciation.
+We research and assess the cultural relevance of your brand or product names and their effects in other countries.
+Every syllable of candidate names is scrutinized for their positive and negative connotations.
+We prepare a detailed and confidential report from these analyses.
+In this report, we include issues such as evoked positive and negative factors, cultural associations, an exact translation of the brand name and the ease or difficulty of its pronunciation.
 A summary in the results of the investigation is issued along with an analysis that explains the viability of this brand name in the target market.
 The objective of such a report is to guide you through the brand name selection process during the development stage of an international brand name.

 These are the issues we consider in our analyses:

 - Is this brand name being used in the target market at the present?
-In which sector is it used?
+If yes, in which sector is it used?

 - What is the exact translation of the brand name and its similarity to other words in the target language.